Maria Sorolis

-Maria Sorolis is an American politician who served as a member of the Kentucky House of Representatives from 2019 to 2021.
+Maria N. Sorolis (born December 6, 1960) is an American politician who served as a member of the Kentucky House of Representatives from 2019 to 2021.

 Career

 In 2016, Sorolis ran for election to represent District 48 in the Kentucky House of Representatives, but lost to Republican Ken Fleming.
 She ran again in 2018 and won.
 She ran for another term in 2020 and was narrowly defeated by Fleming.

 She was a member of the Louisville Metropolitan Caucus, the Kentucky Nonprofit Caucus, and the Women's Caucus.